-Who among us has not suffered from an illness or had a loved one with a problem, and we earnestly desired to have that burden removed by healing?
+Who among us has not suffered from an illness or had a loved one with a problem, and we earnestly desired to have the burden removed by healing?
 When weakened by an illness we will seek God’s hand, but when healing does not occur, we are susceptible to hearing voices other than His.
-We are told things like, “it is not God’s will you are sick” or “you don’t have to put up with something which has already been secured for you by His stripes.”
+We are told things like, “it is not God’s will you are sick” or “you don’t have to endure something which has already been secured for you by His stripes.”
 This dilemma regarding healing has caused many devout Christians to doubt their own salvation in addition to adding guilt to their grief.

-If physical healing, like sins were atoned at the cross, then one should be able to be healed on the same basis as forgiveness of sins.
+If physical healing like sin was atoned at the cross, then one should be able to be healed on the same basis as forgiveness of sins.
 When one comes to Christ for salvation, repents, and is born again we believe he receives forgiveness and salvation at that moment.
 Our experiences with sickness, however are very different.
 We are frequently left unhealed when we have prayed earnestly for healing.
-Forgiveness is immediate, but even the advocates for atonement healing tell us healing, in some cases is gradual and progressive.
+Forgiveness is immediate, but even the advocates for atonement healing tell us healing in some cases is gradual and progressive.
 The reason usually given for failures in healing is, “you simply didn’t have enough faith.”
-My objection to this reasoning is; how much faith does it take to be healed?
+My objection to this reasoning is, how much faith does it take to be healed?
 I prayed once at an altar and believe I was saved, but I have prayed without ceasing and am still sick.
 Does it take more faith to receive something which is temporal as opposed to something which is eternal?
 This doctrine can lead to self-condemnation at the least, and disbelief in scriptures at worst.